Cartographer: Educational Requirements for a Career in Cartography

 Licensure and Certification Information

 The BLS noted that some states require cartographers to be licensed as surveyors.
 According to the National Council of Examiners for Engineering and Surveying (NCEES), each state may have its own licensing requirements.
 However, it's not uncommon for individuals to have to pass two licensing exams, one in college and the other after four years of work experience.
+Voluntary professional certification is also available.

-According to O*Net OnLine, cartographers use information from surveys, photographs and other reports that they have gathered and created for the purpose of creating a new digital map or update existing ones (onetonline.org).
+According to O*Net OnLine, cartographers use information from surveys, photographs and other reports that they have gathered and created for the purpose of creating a new digital map or updating existing ones (onetonline.org).
 These professionals use global positioning systems (GPS), computer-aided design (CAD) programs and specialized mapping software to create maps for a variety of purposes.

 Employment Outlook and Salary Info